HSLdevcom/digitransit-ui/docs/Configuration.md

 * STATIC_MESSAGE_URL: Define the URL for the catalogue of static messages loaded by the UI.
 * searchParams: This object is used by geocoding queries.
 * areaPolygon: This object defines the area this UI instance is expected to return results for, if origin/destination are inside this area.
 If either origin or destination are outside this area, an [error message](app/component/ItinerarySummaryListContainer.js) is displayed to the user.
+* defaultEndpoint: This object defines the default map center the map is zoomed to when not specified otherwise.